g0tmk/dotfiles-linux/README.md

     - Run `sudo journalctl | egrep "xfce4" | less` to check the service logs
     - Reboot and run `ps aux | grep xfce4-power-manager` to check if autostart is working

-0. Set up screen lock on sleep<span id="screen-lock-on-sleep-install"></span>
+0. Set up screen lock on suspend<span id="screen-lock-on-suspend-install"></span>

-    - xfce4-power-manager is not able to lock screen on sleep, so we have to set it up manually:
+    - xfce4-power-manager is not able to lock screen on suspend, so we have to set it up manually:
     - Create a new file `/etc/systemd/system/screenlock.service` and fill it with the following:

         ```
         # source: https://unix.stackexchange.com/questions/81692/suspend-and-lock-screen-on-closing-lid-in-arch-systemd
         #
-        # automatically run slock whenever computer sleeps
+        # automatically run slock whenever computer suspends (goes to S3 sleep)
         #
         [Unit]
-        Description=slock on sleep
+        Description=slock on suspend

         [Service]
         User=g0tmk